MarineCadastre.gov Played a Part in Reef Project’s Success

+The Track Builder uses automatic identification system vessel-traffic data, which is collected for maritime navigational safety by the U.S. Coast Guard and commercial vendors.
 The permanent reef will give the slow-to-mature Lake Sturgeon more spawning areas and the conditions needed to incubate and protect their young.
 It consists of loose limestone about two feet thick covering four acres of river bottom.

 More Information: Digital Coast in Action